Positivity certificates for linear recurrences: Introduction

 For P-finite sequences of order~1, positivity is easy.
 For order~2, it is reducible to the problem of \emph{minimality}~\cite{KenisonKlurmanLefaucheuxLucaMoreeOuaknineWhitelandWorrell2021}, itself a special case of \emph{genericity of initial conditions} that appears in our work.

 Another approach to the positivity of P-finite sequences starts with the work of Gerhold and Kauers~\cite{GerholdKauers2005}, who suggest to check for increasingly large \(k\) whether

 Using the recurrence, this can be rewritten as a decision problem in the existential theory of the reals.
-Gerhold and Kauers use cylindrical algebraic decomposition~\cite{collins1975quantifier} for this; other approaches are possible~\cite[ch.~13]{BasuPollackRoy2008}.
+This can be solved by cylindrical algebraic decomposition~\cite{collins1975quantifier}, which is what they use; other approaches based on critical points are also possible~\cite[ch.~13]{BasuPollackRoy2008}.